dojo/docs/dojo/data/api/Identity.rst

     }
   }

-  //Search the store and find the item with the name Eritrea itemStore.fetch({query: {name:"Eritrea"}, onComplete: onComplete, onError: onError});
+  // Search the store and find the item with the name Eritrea itemStore.fetch({query: {name:"Eritrea"}, onComplete: onComplete, onError: onError});